 With Shula at the helm of the team, the 1972 Dolphins etched themselves as the lone perfect team in NFL history.
 Their quest started by winning 14 regular season games, then they won two playoff games and finally they took down the Washington Redskins in Super Bowl VII 14-7 to claim perfection.
 Quarterback Bob Griese led the Dolphins in the Super Bowl, despite missing time during the season and playoffs after breaking a leg and dislocating his ankle.
 The Dolphins rushing attack during the season was legendary, Larry Csonka and Mercury Morris became the first teammates in NFL history to each rush for over 1,000 yards.
 Following the perfect season, the Dolphins posted a 12-2 record and once again rolled through the playoffs and eventually beat the Minnesota Vikings in Super Bowl VIII.
 Miami had enjoyed a three-year stretch which included three Super Bowl appearances and back-to-back titles.

 After winning back-to-back Super Bowl’s, the Dolphins remained relevant and frequently made the playoffs, but a loss of some key players prevented them from returning to the promise land and winning another title.
 In 1983 the Dolphins drafted Dan Marino out of Pittsburgh with the 27th pick in the draft, and Don Shula would soon tab him as his starting quarterback.
 Marino won the NFL Rookie of the Year award during his first season in Miami, and he would go on to become one of the greatest quarterbacks in NFL history.
-Marino played his entire career with the Dolphins while making nine Pro Bowl appearances – he also led the Dolphins to the Super Bowl in 1984.
-This Dan Marino signed mini helmet would be a fantastic addition to any NFL memorabilia collection, and for Miami fans it can help preserve the legacy of the Hall of Fame gunslinger.
-The mini helmet is a classic throwback that offers a vintage display piece for any collection looking to add historical context.
+Marino played his entire career with the Dolphins while making nine Pro Bowl appearances and led the Dolphins to the Super Bowl in 1984.
+A Dan Marino signed mini helmet would be a fantastic addition to any NFL memorabilia collection, and for Miami fans it can help preserve the legacy of the Hall of Fame gunslinger.

 Since Marino retired in 1999, the Dolphins have struggled to find their next franchise quarterback.
 Miami’s fortunes may have changed when it drafted Ryan Tannehill with the eighth overall pick in the 2012 NFL Draft.
 Tannehill has shown glimpses of stardom, and Miami fans have embraced him as the most talented quarterback the team has had since Marino hung up his cleats.